-WooCommerce took this approach when it first launched WooCommerce Payments, initially introducing it as an invitational beta.
+WooCommerce took this approach when it first launched its online payments feature WooCommerce Payments, initially introducing it as an invitational beta.
 The controlled participation allowed the team to observe customer and store behavior, work through new scenarios, and conduct pointed outreach when appropriate.
-The insights from the invitational beta allowed them to confidently launch to broader audiences three months later, and with a few strong customer showcases that highlighted the product’s positive impact on Woo merchants’ businesses.
+The insights from the invitational beta allowed them to confidently launch to broader audiences three months later and with a few strong customer showcases that highlighted the product’s positive impact on Woo merchants’ businesses.

 When they did launch, they developed a marketing strategy to feature WooCommerce Payments across the website.
 The team anchored the WooCommerce Payments landing page in the main site navigation and invested in search ads, resulting in a 10x boost in traffic to the payments page overnight.
 And in the first month post-launch, marketing banners and hero placements on the Woo Marketplace drove almost a third of payments page traffic.